Performance Marketing vs Growth Marketing: What’s the Difference?

 OTT, CTV, AVOD, SVOD–the world of streaming advertising can seem like a whole new language – one filled with acronyms.
 As people continue to cut the cord, advertisers are following, making the jump from their previous linear ad campaigns to streaming ads.
 But joining the shift to streaming TV advertising doesn’t need to feel overwhelming – let us break down the basics.

 Streaming TV advertising is advertising that runs within TV content watched through an internet-connected device rather than ads you may see on traditional linear television.
-These streaming service ads will appear either before or during streaming TV content found on ad-supported networks and apps.
+These streaming TV ads will appear either before or during streaming content found on ad-supported networks and apps.

-While Netflix may be the first streaming channel that comes to mind, which does not feature ads within its content, ad-supported channels are continuing to grow in popularity.
+While Netflix may be the first streaming channel that comes to mind, which does not feature ads within its content, free ad-supported TV is continuing to grow in popularity.
 Two-thirds of viewers said that they would prefer to watch ads rather than pay for a subscription to watch content, as long as those ads are relevant and not too burdensome.

 Now that we have outlined OTT and CTV, let’s take a look into a few types of CTV (aka OTT!) content.

-AVOD and SVOD are two types of content found on streaming platforms and ones that we’ve already discussed above.
+AVOD and SVOD are two types of content found on streaming platforms and ones that we’ve already mentioned above.

 Not only is the commitment less, but streaming advertising dollars go much further in reaching the right audience.
 Linear TV ads are bought on Gross Rating Points (GRP), essentially hoping that a percentage of viewers are within the target audience.
 Instead, streaming service ads can be specifically targeted to the correct audience, whether that is a specific demographic or an interest (ex. streamers who are currently looking to purchase an automobile).
 This ensures that everyone who sees the ad within the campaign has a high potential to convert.